Chickpea Tuna Salad

-All summer I’ve been re-shooting the photos for old favorites like this Chickpea Tuna Salad, and now I want to share favorites like this while fresh garden herbs and veggies are still available.
+All summer I’ve been re-shooting the photos for old favorites like this Chickpea Tuna Salad, and now I need to share them while fresh garden herbs and veggies are still available!
 This salad was inspired by the wonderful tuna packed in olive oil that I love so much!
-And now that I can’t find it in stores near me I order Genova Tuna in Olive Oil (affiliate link) by the case from Amazon.com!
 (You can use any good quality tuna that’s available where you live, preferably tuna packed in olive oil.)